3 Minute Read

 Moving into 2021 we do not expect to see these requirements go back to full force meaning you still might be able to secure a policy without completing a full workup.

-The Big Six companies, which are the only 6 disability insurance companies to offer true own occupation insurance, might be adding a new addition.
+The Big Five companies, which are the only 6 disability insurance companies to offer true own occupation insurance, might be adding a new addition.

 Heading into 2021 a new company, Mutual of Omaha, is planning on coming out with a True Own Occupation Disability Insurance policy!